-3.6 Contextualizing the COVID shock
+3.6 Contextualizing the Covid-19 shock

 To understand the incidence of Covid-related shocks, we asked study participants at endline about their experiences during three key and salient periods: first from the beginning of the nationwide lockdown of March 2020 until the beginning of the genocide memorial period in May, 2020; second, in a period of relative normalcy, during which children were allowed to return to school, running from November 2020 through January 2021; and third, during a later lockdown in July of 2021.
-In Figure 3, we document the incidence of four measures of shocks during this period.
-Variation in these outcomes across arms is of modest magnitude and statistically imprecise.
+In Figure 3, we document the incidence of four measures of shocks during this period.9 Variation in these outcomes across arms is of modest magnitude and statistically imprecise.
 Reports of direct experience of Covid illness are relatively low in most periods, though increasing over time.
 We see markedly greater measures of induced economic hardship in the first of the reference periods, with some resurgence of these shocks in the later lockdown period.
 In particular, a substantial portion of the sample reports income losses, particularly in the first lockdown period.
 And the consequences of this lockdown are also visible in reported experiences of access to food: both reductions in market access and shortages of specific products are widespread, especially in the initial lockdown period.

 These shocks are borne out in stalled improvements in income-generating activities in the control group.
 This is documented in Figure 4.
 The growth trajectory in employment status, productive hours, and monthly income comes to a near-complete stop between the midline and endline, however, as control members experience the economic consequences of the Covid-19 pandemic.
-Control-group members were able to protect consumption at endline, but potentially at the cost of a stripping of productive assets.10 Control-group households lose more than half of the value of their assets at midline and the rate of business operation contracts markedly.
-Taken together, these findings suggest that individuals in the control arm reduced or sold off the businesses that they had launched by midline; in doing so, they did not become unemployed, but rather switched back to a focus on agriculture, with some surplus generated by asset sales that drove a rise in consumption.